6. The Making of a Scientist, 10th-Eng

 1. How did Ebright get the idea of his new theory about cell life?
 How important was it and how will it be useful for humanity?

-2. What qualities of a person help into making him a scientist?
+2. What qualities of a person help in making him a scientist?
 Does Ebright have all these qualities?
 What other interests does he have?